threefoldfoundation/rexplorer/README.md

 ## Usage

-To start a rexplorer instance for the standard network, storing all persistent non-redis data into a subdir of the current root directory, you can do so as simple as:
+To start a rexplorer instance for the standard network, storing all persistent non-redis data into a sub directory of the current root directory, you can do so as simple as:

 ```